Thetranslater/RLFF/README.md

 attempt limit.
 Completion-role rewards are requested only after at least one character has differing trajectory rewards.
 Rejected interactions therefore never enter AReaL's training batch and do not consume completion-reward calls.

-Both RLFF configurations enable a conservative completion-advantage gate after role-level GRPO normalization.
-A completion with reward at or below `2.5` cannot inherit a positive role advantage.
-A completion at or above `4.5` is protected from a negative role advantage only when the same trajectory/role contains at least three bad completions, bad-completion density is at least `0.6`, and bad completions outnumber good completions by at least `2:1`.
-Filtered completions receive scalar advantage zero, so their generated tokens contribute no direct policy-gradient update.
-The original completion loss mask is retained to preserve AReaL's native interaction schema and audit tooling.
-Every enabled group logs aggregate gate counts for later diagnosis.
 `src/script/build/sync_cloud_bundle.py` in the main repository refreshes copied code, prompts, packaging files, tests, and the 200-row dataset without touching model weights or cloud outputs.